eramos-ce/eramos-ce.github.io/liferay/keycloak-saml.md

-# *WIP* How to configure Liferay to authenticate to Keycloak via SAML
+# How to configure Liferay to authenticate to Keycloak via SAML

+**NOTE** This article is in progress.

 ## Setup Liferay as a Service Provider